sutoiku/puffin/docs/Query Proxy.md

 Several options are currently being considered for the packaging of the Query Generator.
 One of them is to use [WebAssembly](https://webassembly.org/), which would allow both client-side and cloud-side execution.
 This proposed meta-extension mechanism would also make it easier to develop certain DuckDB extensions, without having to compile them for different platforms (to be confirmed).

+## Query Optimization
+The exact same mechanism used for remote query generation will be used for remote query optimization by the [distributed query planner](Query%20Planner.md).

 ## Benefits for Vendors
 - No need to develop and distribute any proprietary DuckDB extension
 - No need to develop yet another SQL parser | serializer